PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 [MIT6.003]: https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-003-signals-and-systems-fall-2011/lecture-videos/lecture-1-signals-and-systems/

-[UCB EE120: Signal and Systems](电子基础/signal.md) has very well-written notes on Fourier Transform and provides 6 interesting Python programming assignments to practically apply the theories and algorithms of signals and systems.
+[UCB EE120: Signal and Systems](电子基础/signal.md) has very well-written notes on Fourier Transform and provides many interesting Python programming assignments to practically apply the theories and algorithms of signals and systems.

 ### Data Structures and Algorithms